SUNY Maritime College Admission RequirementsThroggs Neck, New York

 Chances of getting into SUNY Maritime College

 How hard is it to get into SUNY Maritime College and can I get accepted?
-The school has a 69% acceptance rate ranking it #85 in New York for lowest rate of acceptance.
-Last year, 884 out of 1,272 applicants were admitted making SUNY Maritime College a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 33 percent.
-Only 39% of those admitted chose to enroll in the school.
+The school has a 72% acceptance rate ranking it #88 in New York for lowest rate of acceptance.
+Last year, 971 out of 1,355 applicants were admitted making SUNY Maritime College a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 41 percent.
+SUNY Maritime College typically accepts and attracts "B+" average high school students.
+Only 36% of those admitted chose to enroll in the school.

 Sponsored by Cappex